hotfix-houdini/block-party/README.md

         endingPipeline.Post([i, i + 1]);
     }
     endingPipeline.Complete();
-    await endingPipeline.Completion; // no need (or option) to link to this pipeline downstream.
+    await endingPipeline.Completion; // no need (or option) to link to this pipeline downstream.// no need (or option) to link to this pipeline downstream.

     // assert
     /* flow: